Olivia Culpo Reveals That Her Stick-On Underwear Fell Off While She Was Wearing Dress With A Daring Slit

-Olivia Culpo shared a red carpet horror story with her Instagram followers.
+Olivia Culpo shared a red carpet horror story with her social media followers.

-On Saturday, the Sports Illustrated Swimsuit model and former Miss Universe took to Instagram to show off the gorgeous white dress that she planned on wearing to a red carpet event that night.
-The garment had a deep and wide V neck that plunged all the way down to the thinnest point of Olivia’s slim waist.
-The dress also had elegant bishop sleeves and a skirt that hit Olivia’s lower calf at its bottom hem’s lowest point.
-However, the front of the dress featured a wide and extremely high slit that exposed almost all of the model’s shapely right leg.
+On Saturday, the Sports Illustrated Swimsuit Issue model and former Miss Universe took to Instagram to show off the gorgeous white dress that she planned on wearing to a red carpet event that night.
+The garment had a deep and wide V neck that plunged all the way down to the thinnest point of her slim waist.
+The outfit also had elegant bishop sleeves and a skirt that hit Olivia’s lower calf at its bottom hem’s lowest point.
+However, the front part featured a wide and extremely high slit that exposed almost all of her shapely right leg.

 The slit continued up Olivia’s right side, stopping at the bottom of her bust line.
-A few straps of white fabric had been sewn across the upper portion of the slit to keep Olivia’s dress from being completely open on the right side.
+A few straps of white fabric had been sewn across the upper portion of the slit to keep her dress from being completely open on the right side.

-If Olivia had been wearing normal underwear underneath the dress, they would have been visible.
-However, according to the caption of her Instagram post, she opted to wear a pair of stick-on underwear with the dress.
-Stick-on underwear rely on adhesive patches on the front and back to hold them in place.
-The design makes them difficult to see, unless the wearer suffers a wardrobe malfunction.
+If the model had been wearing normal underwear, it would have been visible.
+However, according to the caption of her post, she opted to wear a pair of stick-on underwear with the dress.
+This type of underwear relies on adhesive patches on the front and back to hold them in place.
+The design makes these patches difficult to see — unless the wearer suffers a wardrobe malfunction.
 In that event, they keep the wearer from revealing too much.

-Unfortunately for Olivia, she suffered a different kind of wardrobe malfunction when her stick-on underwear came unstuck.
-The brunette beauty revealed that her undergarments fell off onto the carpet right before she was about to walk the red carpet.
+Unfortunately for Olivia, she suffered a different kind of wardrobe malfunction when her stick-on undies came unstuck.
+The brunette beauty revealed that her undergarments fell off onto the red carpet right before she was about to walk it.

-“Beware of stick-on underwear and Miami humidity,” Olivia wrote.
+“Beware of stick-on underwear and Miami humidity,” she wrote.

 View this post on Instagram